EngineerCoding/funda-auto-negotiation-filter/README.md

 - url change: please edit the manifest.json
 - selector change: edit lines 2 and 3 of funda-filter.json

 This extension is maintained by me for the duration I am looking for a house myself.
+If I don't end up using funda's option to only list available houses: this reduces the pagination as well.. (was fun to create this extension though!)